 After cleansing her skin, she would apply Eau des Charmes, an astringent, and finally, Eau d’Ange, a whitener.
 To keep her hands soft, the Queen slept wearing gloves infused with sweet almond oil, rose water, and wax.

 Once her skincare routine was complete, it was time for makeup.
-Eau d’Ange probably didn’t whiten her skin that much, so to make her face even paler, a white paint was gently and carefully applied.
-This was then set with a dust of scented powder.
-Rouge was then applied to her cheeks.
+Eau d’Ange probably didn’t whiten her skin that much, so to make her face even paler, she used a white paint set with a dust of scented powder.
+Rouge on the cheeks was the next step.

 Those aromas also featured prominently in her own perfumes.
 The queen loved both simple scents, like violet or orange blossom water, and more complicated concoctions featuring iris, jasmine, lily, vanilla, and musk, sometimes infused with spicy accents of cinnamon and cloves.

 What do you think of Marie Antoinette’s beauty secrets?
-Would you have followed them too?
+Share your thoughts in the comments below.